EntySec/RomBuster/README.md

 # RomBuster

-RomBuster is a RomPager exploitation tool that allows to disclosure network router admin password.
+RomBuster is a router exploitation tool that allows to disclosure network router admin password.

 ## Features

-* Exploits vulnerabilities in most popular routers with RomPager installation such as `D-Link`, `Zyxel`, `TP-Link` and `Huawei`.
+* Exploits vulnerabilities in most popular routers such as `D-Link`, `Zyxel`, `TP-Link` and `Huawei`.
 * Optimized to exploit multiple routers at one time from list with threading enabled.
 * Simple CLI and API usage.